 Some wedding guest may prefer to rent their wedding attire, and there are a variety of rental options available.
-For women, I recommend checking out Rent the Runway as they have a variety of options for different formal occasions.
+For women, Rent the Runway is worth considering as they have a variety of options for different formal occasions.

-For men, I recommend checking out Men's Warehouse for formal tuxedo rentals.
+For men, check out Men's Warehouse for formal tuxedo rentals.
 You can choose to customize your look or rent any of their pre-styled looks.